ninjarlz/discount-management/README.md

 ### Authentication

-To access any of application endpoint, one has to fetch JWT authorization token and attach it to the request using `Authorization` header with `Bearer <token_value>` value.
+To access any of the application endpoints, one has to fetch the JWT authorization token and attach it to the request using `Authorization` header with `Bearer <token_value>` value.

 Application in `dev` profile (that can be run via [docker-compose.yml](docker-compose.yml) file) exposes mock authorization server